tklammsteiner/tklammsteiner.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I’m a microbiologist passionate about microbial ecology and all kinds of microbe-host interactions.
-My current research focuses on using 'omics methods to explore microbiota associated with [industrially farmed insects](https://www.fromwastetofeed.com), as well as understanding physicochemical dynamics in insect mass-rearing.
-My interests span across microbiome research, data science, and visualization, as well as driving sustainable efficiency improvements in various processes.
+I am a microbiologist specializing in microbial ecology, with a strong focus on microbiome research related to digestion and microbe-host interactions.
+I am broadly interested in biological data science and apply advanced analytical approaches to better understand complex biological systems.
+Through my research, I aim to contribute new insights and practical solutions that bridge fundamental science and real-world applications.